iachai02/devnotes/notes/DSA/dsa_notes.md

        - choose successor to be either the smallest value in right subtree or largest in the left subtree
        - copy that value from the node found int he right subtree to the node we want to remove
        - remove the value that we swapped with using one of the 3 cases

+## Tree Traversals (preorder, inorder, postorder, level order)

+- preorder: prints before the recursive calls
+- inorder: prints between recursive calls
+  - with a BST, the values are printed in increasing order
+- postorder: prints after the recursive calls
+- level order: print nodes as they appear one layer at a time